Executive Director, Kidznotes

 Durham, North Carolina

 Katie Wyatt is an accomplished musician, educator and innovator in music and social entrepreneurship.
 Katie co-founded and assumed the post of Executive Director of Kidznotes in 2010.
 Including her work in El Sistema, Katie is a national leader in creating programs for access and opportunity for all children to experience the transformative power of music.
 She has led seminars and consulted in music and social entrepreneurship nationally and internationally, including as adjunct faculty for Duke University, TED, the New World Symphony, and the League of American Orchestras.
-Recently Ms. Wyatt was honored as one of Musical America’s “30 under 40” and is a Fellow in the “Duke in Durham Fellows” program, a community investment fellowship in leadership development sponsored by Duke University.
+Recently Katie was honored as one of Musical America’s “30 under 40.”
+She is a Fellow in Duke University’s community leadership development program “Duke in Durham Fellows,” and she is a board member for El Sistema USA.

-Her call to leadership in social justice through the arts was inspired her performances with Gustavo Dudamel and the Simon Bolivar Youth Orchestra of Venezuela in 2005.
+Her call to leadership in social justice through the arts was inspired by her performances with Gustavo Dudamel and the Simon Bolivar Youth Orchestra of Venezuela in 2005.
 She speaks Spanish and French and holds bachelor degrees in Political Science and Viola Performance from Indiana University and a Master’s Degree in Viola Performance from the Cleveland Institute of Music.
-Katie lives and works in Durham, NC and enjoys performing chamber music with her quartet, and the Indian-bluegrass fusion band Hindugrass.
+Katie lives and works in Raleigh and Durham, NC, and enjoys performing locally with the NC Opera and the Chamber Orchestra of the Triangle.